chrisBirmingham/Cassandra-Native/README.md

 When connecting, the created Cassandra instance doesn't connect to a specific keyspace.
-Calling `connect` on the created Cassandra instance with a keyspace name will execute a `USE $keyspace` query.
+Calling `connect` on the created Cassandra instance is the same as performing a `USE $keyspace` query against the connection.

 ```php
 $cassandra->connect('system');